nothixy/dash/README.md

 - Long flags with an argument provided with the '=' sign (e.g. `--output=file`)
 - Unsetting short flags with a plus sign instead of a hyphen (e.g. `+s` means explicitly disable flag `s`)
 - Multiple short options with a single hyphen (e.g. `-abc` means `-a -b -c`)
-- Short option and argument without a space between for options requiring arguments (e.g. `-cecho` means `-c echo`)
+- Short option and argument without a space in between for options requiring arguments (e.g. `-cecho` means `-c echo`)
 - Double hyphen marks the end of flags, any argument beginning with an hyphen after that will not be considered as a flag
-- A single hyphen will not be consider as a flag, meaning you can use it freely (for example to replace /dev/stdin)
+- A single hyphen will not be considered as a flag, meaning you can use it freely (for example as an alias to /dev/stdin)

 A complete example is available in `example.c`, you can build it with `make example`, in this example, you can call `./build/example -i --command="echo hi" v1 -s v2 -f +o "autocd noglob"` for example, you should get this output: